Zingle/http-later/README.md

 accepted options
-  The --accepted option expects a comma-delimited string of colon-delimited name:pairs.
+  The --accepted option expects a comma-delimited string of colon-delimited name:value pairs.
 The following names are recognized:

   host      host name to listen on port      listen port; TLS defaults to 443, otherwise defaults to 80